 The recommended shelf life is marked on each package.
-Storage beyond the recommended time may result in balloon deterioration, since the natural latex rubber in the balloon is acted upon and deteriorated by the atmosphere.
+Storage beyond the recommended time may result in balloon deterioration, since the balloon is acted upon and deteriorated by the atmosphere.

 Note: Resterilization will not extend the shelf life.

 Technical Assistance